 What Is Domestic Violence?

-Domestic violence is intentional physical, emotional or sexual harm inflicted on one member of a household by another.
-This can occur between partners, parents, and children, or even siblings.
-Incidents of domestic violence can be either singular or ongoing, although two-thirds of all domestic violence cases consist of multiple incidents.
+Domestic violence is intentional physical, emotional, or sexual harm inflicted on one member of a household by another.
+This act can occur between partners, parents, and children, or even siblings.
+Incidents of domestic violence can be either singular or ongoing, but two-thirds of all domestic violence cases consist of multiple incidents.
 The overwhelming majority of domestic partner abuse cases involve men abusing women.
 Domestic abuse is also unfortunately common among adults and elderly relatives.

-Numerous studies have documented the rampant presence of alcohol and drugs in domestic violence incidents.
-According to the United States Bureau of Justice Statistics, 43.6% of domestic abusers have substance abuse problems.
-Alcohol addiction is one of the leading risk-factors in abuse among domestic partners, and 87% of domestic violence program directors agree that risk increases when alcohol or drugs are involved.
-The National Council on Alcoholism and Drug Dependence reports that two-thirds of all domestic violence incidents involve alcohol.
+Unfortunately, where there are domestic violence problems, there is often also the presence of alcohol and drugs.
+According to the United States Bureau of Justice Statistics, 43.6% of domestic abusers have substance abuse problems.1 Alcohol abuse in particular appears to be one of the leading risk factors in abuse among domestic partners.
+In fact, it is estimated that about two thirds of all domestic violence incidents involve alcohol.2

-Children also commonly bear the brunt of an addicted loved one’s domestic abuse.
-Nearly 80% of all child abuse cases involve the presence of drugs and/or alcohol, to say nothing of the three million children that witness repetitive patterns of domestic violence in their homes each year.
-Many of these children absorb this behavior and carry it over into their adult lives, becoming abusers themselves.
-Domestic violence is a learned behavior that is very often passed down from parent to child.
+Without a proper alcohol detox and treatment, this behavior may only get worse.
+Children also commonly bear the brunt of an addicted loved one’s domestic abuse with nearly 80% of all child abuse cases involve the presence of drugs and/or alcohol.3 Unfortunately, domestic violence is a learned behavior that is often passed down from parent to child.
+These children may carry this behavior into their adult lives and become abusers themselves.

 Domestic Violence and Addiction Treatment